-In the 2015-2016 budgets, revenues are expected to remain the same as this year.
+In the 2017-2018 budget, revenues are expected to remain the same as this year.
 The District has been approved for grant revenue to be utilized within the next two years.
 In addition, the District has been approved to purchase additional vehicles and equipment.
-The District intends to continue certain projects in which supplies were previously purchased during the winter months to reduce water loss.
+The District intends to continue certain projects approved by the board during the winter months to reduce water loss.